top of page

 I get messages almost weekly, but now more so than ever: “What causes autism?”
 “How do I know if my child has it?”
-As a pediatrician (and a mom), I want to lay out the current, evidence-based facts because there’s a lot of noise right now.
-This guide will explain what autism is, how it arises (based on research), how it’s diagnosed, what treatments + supports are effective, and what parents can do.
+As a pediatrician and a mom, I want to lay out the current, evidence-based facts because there’s a lot of noise right now.
+This guide will explain what autism is, how it arises (based on research), how it’s diagnosed, what treatments and supports are effective, and what you can do as a parent.
 Always check with your child’s pediatrician or developmental specialist about your specific concerns.
 This is for educational purposes.

 What Is Autism Spectrum Disorder (ASD)?